How are you feeling right now? Happy? Excited? Exhausted? Anxious? Fearful? Confused? Worried? Relieved? Tired? Stressed? Overwhelmed?

 - Enjoy a good cup of tea.
 The theanine in tea is very calming.
 Or, if you prefer, a calming herbal tea such as passionflower, chamomile or skullcap.

 - Study something just for fun.
 This may sound counter-intuitive but doing a course just for pleasure can be great for your health.
-Maybe cooking, a language, photography, music or anything else that interests you.
+Maybe cooking, a language, photography, art, music or anything else that interests you.
+Just don’t get caught up in the need to be good at it.

 - Get active.
 Gentle exercise is fantastic for unwinding so go for a walk, do a yoga class, walk the dog or find some other activity you enjoy and do it just for fun.

-- Get out in the sunshine.
+- Seek out some sunshine.
 There is nothing like feeling the sun on your face to help you relax.
-If you are not convinced, just have a look at how cats and dogs will sprawl in the sunshine.
+If you are not convinced, just have a look at how cats and dogs sprawl in the sunshine.

 - Spend time in nature.
-Go to a beach or a park, take your shoes off, breathe deeply and “ground” yourself.
+Visit a beach or a park, take your shoes off, breathe deeply and “ground” yourself.

-- Get an early night.
-Being sleep deprived is a stressor on your body.
+- Go to bed.
+Being sleep deprived is a huge stressor on your body.

 - Write a gratitude journal.
 Every day, write maybe, 5 things, that you are grateful for.